[ Page 4 ]

 holiday family play which opens on December 6 (photo: Sam Tweedle / kawarthaNOW)

-number of years, the Peterborough Theatre Guild has pushed the
+the past number of years, the Peterborough Theatre Guild has pushed

-envelope in creating intelligent and well-produced family theatre for
+the envelope in creating intelligent and well-produced family theatre

-their annual December show.
-However, this year director
+for their annual December show.
+However, this year

-Derek Weatherdon is planning to push the envelope even more when he
+director Derek Weatherdon is planning to push the envelope even more

-presents a brand new high-concept version of Kathryn Schultz Miller's
+when he presents a brand new high-concept version of Kathryn Schultz

-play The Reluctant Dragon, based on the book by Kenneth Grahame.
+Miller's play The Reluctant Dragon, based on the book by Kenneth

-Featuring a cast of more than a dozen young performers joined by
+Grahame.
+Featuring a cast of more than a dozen young performers

-three adult actors, Derek is reimagining the story in the form of an
+joined by three adult actors, Derek is reimagining the story in the

 were really lucky that we selected a script that came with editing